 - Notice that your cat reacts to hearing the click with some anticipatory behavior when it has learned to associate the sound with the reward.

-- Begin to click and treat only when the cat has engaged in some behavior that is asked.
+- Begin to click and treat only when the cat has engaged in the behavior that is asked.

 - Approximate a reward with a behavior that you are trying to encourage.

-- Your cat may take a pace or two towards you if you are trying to train it to come to you.
+- Allow your cat to take a pace or two towards you if you are trying to train it to come to you.

 The cat learns that if it performs a behavior that you approve of it can make you click …and that means food.
 Many cats will try all kinds of ways to make you click when in “clicker mode.”
 All you have to do is decide what you want to reward (and therefore promote) and what you prefer to ignore.

 Additional Articles that May be of Interest About Why Don’t Cats Listen: